Golden Globes’ Cecil B. DeMille Award for lifetime achievement going to Robin Williams

 Golden Globes website.

-“Robin Williams Is Next Golden Globes’ Cecil B. DeMille Award Honoree” last updated in December 2020.
+“Robin Williams to Receive Golden Globes’ Cecil B. DeMille Award” last updated in September 2021.